 Professor

-I am an historian of early modern Britain in particular and early modern Europe more generally, and most generally I am an historian of religion.
-My work most often focuses on the interpenetration of religion and politics, and more broadly on the contested space of religion in the early modern world.
+I was trained as an historian of early modern Britain, I gradually expanded my interests to become an historian of early modern Europe more broadly, and most generally I think of myself as an historian of religion.
+My work most often focuses on the contested space of religion in the early modern world.

 My previous book, The Rule of Moderation (Cambridge, 2011), explored how and why the ubiquitous discourse of moderation, the golden mean, and the religious via media in early modern England functioned as an ideology of control and a tool of social, religious, and political power.
 Before that, Popular Politics and the English Reformation (Cambridge, 2003) explored how ordinary people contributed to the process of religious transformation, not through their own spiritual conversion but through the politics of negotiation for resources with the centralizing Tudor state.